Knowledge Hub

 • If the transferee held an option to buy shares

-• If the transferee has an interest in the shares (such as a claim to part of the consideration for the transferring shares or other rights attaching to the shares)
+• If the transferee has an interest in the shares (such as a claim to part of the consideration for the transferring shares or other rights)

 Stamp duty tax is not payable: